ml4scisoc/ml4scisoc.github.io/syllabus/learning.md

 ## Evaluation

-The grading scheme is rooted in achieving the learning outcomes and is holistic rather than averaged over a number of activities.
-A more detailed rubric will be provided soon, in this space.
+The grading scheme is rooted in achieving the learning outcomes.

-### Presentation and participation
+### Presentations, Discussion, and Exercises (40%)

 Presenting papers and participating in class will contribute to demonstrating a basic awareness at each of learning objective.

-Active participation and presentations will be evaluated and feedback will be provided after each presentation and regularly on other participation.
+Each class session will be evaluated on specification if you contribute to discussion or not.

+Each time you present (20%) will be evaluated on

-### Translation mini project
+### Translation mini project  (10%)

 For this assignment you can choose any topic other than the one your project is for and produce a short demo, illustration, or replication that makes some aspect of the the topic.